Tokyo National Museum 東京国立博物館

 The museum complex comprises six galleries, including the Japanese Gallery (Honkan), and each is large enough to be a museum in its own right.
 Even if you don't have time to enter each gallery, at least take the time to walk around to see the architecture.

 The Japanese garden behind the main building is open to the public.
 The garden has five traditional tea houses.
-Some can be booked for tea ceremonies, haiku readings, and other special events.

 * The information on this page may be subject to change due to COVID-19.